Open: Mondays, Wednesdays, and Fridays from 1:00pm to 4:00pm.

 ITIOC provides free HIV and STI prevention, testing and education services to the community, including on-site and outreach testing, rapid and OraSure testing, HIV counseling and referrals.

 For more information on these services, please feel free to contact us at (772) 461-7788.

-Support for new program targeting adolescent females in upon the SiHLE (Sisters, Informing, Health, Loving and Empowering) program for peer led group counseling.
-Initial pilot to serve 20 girls by provision of services to reduce high risk behaviors, improving decision making skills, and avoiding HIV and teen pregnancy.
+This is a girls program targeting adolescent females based on the SiHLE (Sisters, Informing, Health, Loving and Empowering) program for peer led group counseling.
+We have almost 200 graduates that have learned how to reduce high risk behaviors, improving decision making skills, and avoiding HIV and teen pregnancy.